kawu/earley-facile/README.md

 role in the underlying parsing algorithm.
 The set of terminals consists of the POS tags used in the grammar rules.

-You can find this and other examples in the `grammar` directory of this repository.
+You can find the grammar given above and other examples in the `grammar` directory of this repository.

 ### Example

-Once you install *earley-facile* and run it using e.g.:
+Once you install *earley-facile* and run it using:

     rlwrap earley-facile -i "John drove the car" -c grammars/car.txt

-you will enter into a parsing session during which you can (a) query the underlying parsing chart, containing all the items generated so far, and (b) ask the tool to fire inference rules with respect to a given item, already present in the chart.
+you will enter into the parsing session during which you will be able to (a) query the underlying parsing chart, containing all the items generated so far, and (b) ask the tool to fire inference rules with respect to selected items.

 ##### Axiom

-At the very beginning the chart is empty.
+At the very beginning of the parsing process the chart is empty.
 The only inference rule which can be used is the axiom rule.
 It takes a single argument which specifies the root non-terminal we want to match over the entire input sentence.
-For instance, to (eventually) find analyses with non-terminal `S` in their roots, run:
+For instance, to (eventually) find analyses containing non-terminal `S` in their roots, run:
 ```
 > axiom "S"
 >